dazuma/toys/toys/docs/guide.md

 and
 [OptionParser::OctalInteger](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#OctalInteger).

-You may also create custom acceptors.
+You may also create **custom acceptors**.
 See the section below on Custom Acceptors for more information.

 ### Flags